 In accordance with the BCA, at the closing of the Business Combination, each share of Old Jasper common stock and Old Jasper redeemable convertible preferred stock outstanding immediately prior to the closing was automatically cancelled, extinguished and converted into the number of shares of the Company's common stock or, in certain circumstances, the Company's non-voting common stock, based on Old Jasper's equity value of \$275.0 million divided by \$10.00.
 The exchange ratio agreed between the parties was one-for-0.282378 share of the Company's common stock for all Old Jasper stockholders, except for Amgen Inc. ("Amgen").
 Amgen's 100 shares of Series A-2 redeemable convertible preferred stock were converted into 2,200,000 shares of the Company's common stock, which represented 8% of the Old Jasper equity value, as per the terms of the Amgen's agreement with Old Jasper.
-Each vested and unvested option to purchase shares of Old Jasper's common stock outstanding at the closing of the Business Combination was converted into a comparable option to purchase shares of the Company's common stock, with the same terms after giving effect of the exchange ratio.
-Each unvested award of restricted shares of Old Jasper common stock outstanding immediately prior to the closing was converted into a comparable right to receive restricted shares of the Company's common stock, after giving effect of the same exchange ratio.
+Each vested and unvested option to purchase shares of Old Jasper's common stock, with the same terms after giving effect of the exchange ratio.
+Each unvested award of restricted shares of Old Jasper common stock, after giving effect of the same exchange ratio.